 Finally, for discrimination, there were as many criteria as there were research papers studying this condition.
-Most of the studies only considered discrimination based on sexual orientation, except for two studies examining racist discrimination, one study examining HIV-based discrimination and one study which did not distinguish between discrimination based on sexuality, race/ethnicity or any other factor.
+Most of the studies only considered discrimination based on sexual orientation, except for two studies examining racial discrimination, one study examining HIV-based discrimination and one study which did not distinguish between discrimination based on sexuality, race/ethnicity or any other factor.

 Outcomes and their measurement

 We identified 20 different outcomes in our sample of quantitative studies.
-Sexual risk behaviors was the most frequent outcome as it appeared in 57 research papers.
+Sexual risk behaviors was the most frequently studied outcome, appearing in 57 research papers.
 The second most studied outcome was HIV diagnosis (N = 19), followed by STI diagnosis (N = 10), adherence to antiretroviral therapy (N = 6), pre-exposure prophylaxis (PrEP) use (N = 4), healthcare use (N = 4) and the syndemic conditions themselves (N = 4).
 Less often, researchers also used viral load (N = 3), suicidality (N = 3) or engaging in exchange sex (N = 2) as outcomes.

-Every other outcome were only studied once : HIV screening (Cristian J. Chandler et al., 2020a), physical activity (Zhang et al., 2019), hypothalamic-pituitary-adrenal (HPA) axis dysregulation (Carrico et al., 2018), sexual violence (Semple et al., 2017), glycemic control (Byg et al., 2016), engagement in HIV care (Biello et al., 2016), engagement in chemsex (Friedman et al., 2014), having sexual intercourse with both men and women (Eaton et al., 2013) , help-seeking behaviors (Achterbergh et al., 2021) and substance use (Turpin et al., 2020).
+Every other outcome was only studied once : HIV screening (Cristian J. Chandler et al., 2020a), physical activity (Zhang et al., 2019), hypothalamic-pituitary-adrenal (HPA) axis dysregulation (Carrico et al., 2018), sexual violence (Semple et al., 2017), glycemic control (Byg et al., 2016), engagement in HIV care (Biello et al., 2016), engagement in chemsex (Friedman et al., 2014), having sexual intercourse with both men and women (Eaton et al., 2013) , help-seeking behaviors (Achterbergh et al., 2021) and substance use (Turpin et al., 2020).

-There was a high degree of variability in the definition of what constitutes a sexual risk behaviors though the most frequently used proxy was, by far, condomless anal sex.
+There was a high degree of variability in the definition of what constitutes risky sexual behaviour though the most frequently used proxy was, by far, condomless anal sex.
 Indeed, condomless anal sex was one of the criteria in 55 studies out of the 57 with sexual risk behaviors as an outcome.
-While 30 studies considered all form of condomless anal sex as a risk behavior, the other tried to refine the criteria.
-The most frequent of such refinement was to consider only serodiscordant condomless anal sex as a risk behavior (N = 16).
+While 30 studies considered all form of condomless anal sex as a risky behavior, the others tried to refine the criteria.
+The most frequent of such refinement was to consider only serodiscordant condomless anal sex as a risky behavior (N = 16).
 Other options were to only consider condomless anal sex with casual partners (N = 4), condomless anal sex without PrEP or with a detectable viral load, if HIV-positive (N = 3), receptive condomless anal sex (N = 1) or condomless anal sex at first sexual intercourse with the current male partner (N = 1).

 Used in conjunction with condomless anal sex, other proxies for sexual risk were number of partners (N = 11), substance use during sex (N = 2), condomless vaginal sex (N = 2), condomless oral sex (N = 1), sexual intercourse with female partners (N = 1) , engaging in group sex (N = 1) and non-disclosure of HIV serostatus before first sexual intercourse with current main partner (N = 1).

-When HIV was used as an outcome, it was self-reported in nearly half of the studies (10 studies out of 19) Similarly, for STI diagnosis, self-report was used in 5 papers out of 10).
+When HIV was used as an outcome, it was self-reported in nearly half of the studies (10 studies out of 19).
+Similarly, for STI diagnosis, self-reporting was used in 5 papers out of 10.

 Interventions

 We identified only 2 interventional studies guided by syndemic theory (Achterbergh et al., 2021; Chakrapani et al., 2020).
-Chakrapani et al. used a pre-test/post-test non-equivalent group design and the intervention consisted in motivational-interviews.
+Chakrapani et al. used a pre-test/post-test non-equivalent group design and the intervention consisted of motivational-interviews.
 The goal of this intervention was to reduce condomless anal intercourse by enhancing condom self-efficacy and addressing co-occurring syndemic conditions.

-Achterbergh et al. conducted a randomized controlled trial and the intervention consisted in tailored feedback and help-seeking advice on mental health screening.
+Achterbergh et al. conducted a randomized controlled trial and the intervention consisted of tailored feedback and help-seeking advice on mental health screening.
 The primary endpoint was to increase help-seeking behaviors ; the secondary endpoints were reducing sexual risk behaviors and STI incidence.

-Intervention in both studies lasted for 12 months.
+The intervention lasted for 12 months in both studies.